Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

   - Implement multiple, dynamic death zone colliders.
   - Ensure boxes respawn on level restart.
   - Implement crate destruction upon hitting a death zone.
-  - Increase enemy density and level length, refine placement.
-  - Implement the "cool landing" animation for level completion.
-  - Ensure player sprite renders in front of the finish line.
   - Implement conditional logic for the 'fx_land' animation.

 ## Recent Changes

+- **Implemented Cool Landing Animation for Level Completion:** Added a dedicated animation that plays when the player completes a level, giving a more satisfying finish.
+- **Ensured Player Renders in Front of Finish Line:** Set proper depth values to ensure the player sprite (depth 10) always renders in front of the finish line (depth 5).
+- **Increased Enemy Density and Level Length:** Modified level generation parameters to increase the number of platforms and enemies per level, creating a more challenging experience.
 - **Refined Crate Placement Logic:** Updated `LevelGenerator.ts` (`placeStrategicCratesNearWalls`) to only place crates when the vertical jump distance to clear the wall exceeds the player's base jump height, considering small/big crate heights.
 Removed redundant crate placement from `itemPlacementHelper.ts`.
 - **Refined Level Generation Strategy:**
   - Fixed wall generation logic to correctly place vertical walls at platform edges.